Thank you for your interest in our Common Ground Farm Internship for 2016. We are no longer accepting applications this season.

 - Demonstrated commitment, reliability, punctuality, and responsible behavior at previous jobs.

 - Maturity, and the willingness to be a positive role-model to young people working on the farm.

 - 18 year or older with High school diploma or GED.

 Apprenticeship logistics and details

-Seasonal availability and duration: Apprenticeships are available from May through August or September with minimum commitment of 6 weeks at 20 hours per week.
+Seasonal availability and duration: Apprenticeships are available from April through October with minimum commitment of 6 weeks at 20-25 hours per week.
 A flexible work schedule is possible based on individual need.

 Compensation: Apprentices receive compensation based on minimum wage, a share of the harvest, admission to NOFA Summer conference, farm field trips and other learning opportunities.